Skip to main content

 The SRA Tool does what it says.
 It is free, it covers the major Security Rule requirements, and it produces a report you can file.
 For a practice that has done no risk analysis at all, using the SRA Tool is a meaningful improvement.

-Its limitations \u2014 desktop-only (Windows app or Excel workbook), no 2026 rule coverage, no branching, no remediation guidance, proprietary format \u2014 are real, and they are worth understanding before you commit to it as your long-term approach.
+Its limitations \u2014 no mobile or web version, no coverage of the proposed Security Rule update, no remediation guidance beyond flagging gaps, and a desktop-app data file that is not easily portable \u2014 are real, and they are worth understanding before you commit to it as your long-term approach.